PlusOneData/NetworkInfection/readme.md

 - `merge`: join two branches

 ## get the remote on your computer
-In your git terminal/gui navgiate to the appropriate folder on local.
+In your git terminal/gui navigate to the appropriate folder on local.
 `cd my/folder/for/repo`

 clone the repo from remote with the proper URL into that folder.